See if you qualify

 Take our one minute questionnaire

-If you or a loved one developed any vision symptom associated with an eye disorder after taking Elmiron for interstitial cystitis or osteoarthritis, please call us now.
-First, we will do our best to ascertain whether your case qualifies to be brought to court, and if you may be entitled to compensation.
-Then, we will contact the best lawyer available to maximize your chances of winning.
+If you or a loved one developed any vision symptom associated with an eye disorder after taking Elmiron for interstitial cystitis or osteoarthritis, please fill in our form.
+We will do our best to ascertain whether your case qualifies to be brought to court, and if you may be entitled to compensation.

 Pentosan polysulfate sodium has also been tested a disease modifying osteoarthritis drug (DMOAD) to improve pain and function in patients with this disorder.
 According to some recent studies, the drug ameliorated the symptoms and enhanced the mobility of patients in terms of pain while walking, climbing stairs, flexing knees, etc.